 For about 4000 years of so, the tallest man made structure was the Great Pyramid of Giza in Egypt, with an original height of 481 feet.
 A few European cathedrals eventually topped out a bit higher than the pyramid, but they also didn’t reach heights much above 500 feet.
 Even the Washington Monument built in 1884 was only 555 feet high and only held the tallest structure title for 5 years.

 Then, in 1889, Gustave Eiffel built his tower as the entrance for the Paris World’s Fair, and in one fell swoop, almost doubled the height of the tallest building in the world with his tower topping out at 986 feet.
 The Eiffel Tower has since become one of the most recognizable buildings in the world and the defining icon for the City of Lights.
 For me, the Eiffel Tower is also entwined with many memorable visits to Paris over the past 20+ years.
 Continue reading “My Memories of the Eiffel Tower – Is the Eiffel Tower Worth Visiting?”

 The French invented Gothic architecture and Paris is one of the easiest places to experience it.
 Within a twenty minute walk of the Cathedral of Notre Dame are a number of other historic and famous churches in Paris that should also not be missed.

-The grand dame Gothic church in Paris is the Cathedral of Notre Dame.
-And while visitors flock to see it, within a twenty minute walk are a number of many other lovely historic churches that should also not be missed.
-Read on to discover Paris churches at its Gothic best.
-Continue reading “Paris Churches – Gothic at its Best”
+There are many beautiful and famous churches in Paris, France, but the grand dame Gothic Paris church is without a doubt the Cathedral of Notre Dame.
+And while visitors flock to see it, within a twenty minute walk are a number of other lovely historic churches that also should not be missed.
+Read on to discover some of the other churches of Paris at their Gothic best.
+Continue reading “Famous Churches in Paris – Gothic at its Best”